4 Reasons Why Capital One's Costco Canada Partnership Might Fail

-As we called it earlier in August, Costco Canada is ending its 15 year-old credit card partnership with American Express and beginning a new one with Capital One.
+As we called it in August of 2014, Costco Canada ended its 15 year-old credit card partnership with American Express and began a new one with Capital One.

-There has always been a self-fulfilling prophecy when issuers fall into the trap of relying on cardholder out of store spend to drive profitability.
-It goes like this: the issuer gives away in-store interchange revenue to their partner and rely on out of store spend for interchange profits.
-However, because the issuer is relying on the out of store spend to fund their interchange revenues, they offer a weaker rewards rate to cardholders for out of store spend.
-As a result, the cardholder uses the co-branded card almost exclusively in the partner store, and then uses another card that offers them a better value proposition for their out of store spend.
-Then the issuer only gets the unprofitable in-store spend, and not much of the more profitable out of store spend.
-It’s a spiral of self-fulfilling declining margins.
+There has always been a self-fulfilling prophecy when issuers fall into the trap of relying on cardholder out-of-store spend to drive profitability.
+It goes like this: The issuer gives away in-store interchange revenue to their partner and relies on out-of-store spend for interchange profits; however, because the issuer is relying on the out-of-store spend to fund their interchange revenues, they offer a weaker rewards rate to cardholders for out-of-store spend.
+As a result, the cardholder uses the co-branded card almost exclusively in the partner store, and then uses another card that offers them a better value proposition for their out-of-store spend.
+Then the issuer only gets the unprofitable in-store spend, and not much of the more profitable out-of-store spend.
+It’s a spiral of declining margins.

-In the meantime, American Express will do everything in its power to convert and retain former Amex Costco cardholders.
-They’ve already launched two new cash back credit cards (not charge cards), which somewhat mirror the Costco cash back card, but nonetheless both offer market leading earn rates.
+In the meantime, American Express will do everything in its power to retain former Amex Costco cardholders and convert them toward opening a card within the Amex suite.
+They’ve already launched two new cash back credit cards (not charge cards), which somewhat mirror the Costco cash back card, but nonetheless both offer market-leading earn rates.